“Those who can make you believe absurdities, can make you commit atrocities” – Voltaire.

 Don’t be a puppet.
 Recognize that violent extremists don’t have the answers you need.
 They just want to use or control you”.https://www.fbi.gov/cve508/teen-website/why-do-people-become-violent-extremists

 The “zombie” crowd (mentioned in Part One) are growing restless.
 There can be no doubt the pandemic is contributing to unease and mental unhealth everywhere.

 Although correlations between violence, extremism, and mental illness are thought to be weak, I am concerned the pandemic has given radicals more time to plan and implement destructive behavior.

 Government buildings are getting stormed or having their windows smashed; small businesses are seeing their property looted.
 Street violence is spreading like wildfire and “followers” are too easy to find.

 The anger might be justified in some cases (like blatant unfairness and racism) but there are also rudderless groups of people who are happy to virtue signal when it is considered ‘appropriate’ yet too eager to destroy others when they think they can get away with it.
 They seem to be harboring darkness and sublimating it into destruction where socially acceptable.

-Based on suspicion and accusation only, people are having their careers ruined and opportunities cancelled as if something akin to the McCarthy era had returned.
+Based on suspicion and accusation only, people are having their careers ruined and opportunities canceled as if something akin to the McCarthy era had returned.

 It might be good if some take a chill pill.
-Psychedelics might help the extremist step outside of their box and see how violence is not only destructive to innocent people but to themselves:
+Psychedelics might help the extremists step outside of their box and see how violence is not only destructive to innocent people but to themselves:

 “Good wins in the end because evil is a self-destructive, cannibalistic force that inevitably engorges upon itself.”-Ken Poirot, author

 The Down Side

 Lastly, there remains the question of a downside to all of this – can “they” weaponize psychedelics?

 Unfortunately the answer is “yes, it’s possible”.